samullen/CDSCC/README.md

 # Challenge 3 – Light Switches

 Not much to say about the third challenge.
 I used the XOR bitwise operator to toggle the switches on and off.
-Never had to use that before, so that was fun to get to play with
+Never had the opportunity to use it, so that was fun to get to play with

 This challenge is similar to the second challenge in how it can take data.